sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

     "validFrom": "2001-08-16T05:00Z",
     // The datetime to which the report is valid.
     "validTo": "2014-10-25T17:00Z",
-    // The style of the object
+    // The style of the object.
     "style":
     {
         "iconName": "reportIcon1",